|Topic: Fiber Optic Testing||Table of Contents: The FOA Reference Guide To Fiber Optics|

 Note there are three methods of setting the reference, using one, two or three reference cables.
 The method originally called for in TIA-568 is the one cable method, but that method doesn't work with every type of connector and test equipment interfaces, so the standards now allow any method as long as it has been documented with the test data.
 Therefore most standards now allow for using either one, two or three reference cables as long as the test method is documented along with the test data.
 The use of reference cables is explained here.

 The test results you get when using each of these methods will be different due to the connections (0, 1 or 2) included in setting the "0 dB" reference.
 Here is an explanation of this issue.
+Below is an animation of what happens when you test the same cable with each of these options.

 Modal Conditioning For Multimode Fibers